 Credit Utilization (30%) – There’s a bit of a Goldilocks zone when it comes to credit utilization.
 You don’t help your score by not using your available credit, but you’ll be penalized for having too high of a debt-to-credit ratio.
 Using around 10–20% of your available credit is said to be ideal.

 Length of Credit History (15%) – Your credit history is built over time.
 A long history of on-time payments and regular credit use adds up.
 Want a score over 800?
 That usually takes 10 years of good credit history to achieve.
 Want to max out at 850?
 You’ll need more than 20 years of awesome credit management.

-Types of Credit (10%) – Variety is the spice of life, though.
-It helps your credit score if you’re able to manage a couple credit cards and an auto loan responsibly.
+Types of Credit (10%) – Multiple account types help your credit score if you’re able to manage a couple credit cards and an auto loan responsibly.